Justice-Through-Code/spring_2022/lessons/01_command_line/2_python_intro.md

 You've already seen `.txt` files in today's challenge, like `JFK.txt` and `LGA.txt`. `txt` stands for 'text', since these were 'text files'.
 Similarly, jpeg pictures use the `.jpeg` 'extension' to tell the computer that the file is a photo.

 To tell the computer that a file has python code in it, we use the `.py` extension.
 Let's create a new file called `hello_world.py`.
 There are a few different ways to do this, but for now, you can use the top menu to open a new file.

+<img src="images/new_file.png" width="500">

-Using the same menu, click 'save' to save the file with the right name.
+Using the same menu, click 'save' to save the file.
 (Where do you want this file to live on your computer?
 For now, let's put it in the `JTC` folder you created in class earlier.
-You can move it after it's made using your Finder/File Explorer or even the command line.)
+You can move it later using your Finder/File Explorer or even the command line.)

-<img src="images/new_file.png" width="500">

-Now that the computer knows that this file will hold python code, `VSCode` will change the color of key words, among other things, to help you write your code.

 In your file, type